frank-f-trafton/prod_ui_docs/docs/reference/widget_event_callbacks.md

 ProdUI uses a basic form of inheritance to provide methods to widgets.
 When an instance calls a method, it checks:

-* Itself
+1. Itself
-* Its widget definition
+2. Its widget definition
-* `_mt_widget`, the base table for all widgets
+3. `_mt_widget`, the base table for all widgets

 This is implemented with Lua's built-in `__index` metamethod.
 Further subclassing is not supported.

-All widgets are axis aligned rectangles, even if they are invisible and appear formless in UI space.
+All widgets are axis aligned rectangles.

 ## Event Dispatch

 ProdUI supports four forms of event dispatch:

-* `self:sendEvent()`: Just query `self`.
+* `self:sendEvent()`: Just queries `self`.

-* `self:bubbleEvent()`: Ascend from the target widget to the root.
+* `self:bubbleEvent()`: Ascends from the target widget to the root.

-* `self:trickleEvent()`: Descend from the root to the target widget.
+* `self:trickleEvent()`: Descends from the root to the target widget.

-* `self:cycleEvent()`: Trickle down, then bubble up.
+* `self:cycleEvent()`: Trickles down, then bubbles up.

-The main event callbacks are attached to its indexed metatable, like this:
+The main event callbacks are attached to the widget's indexed metatable, like this:

 ```lua
 function def:uiCall_keyPressed(inst, key, scancode, isrepeat)